JohannMG/RomanNumeralConversion/README.md

-# Roman numeral// conversion for an interview in 2013.
+# Roman numeral conversion
+ for an interview in 2013.
 On github for archiving